dino-/arch-install/README.md

 - Bridged

+When using the VM, I often take snapshots during development to re-use some of the state.
+Here are some handy starting snapshot labels:

+    Before first boot
+    |- Booted live disk
+       |- Set root pw and started sshd
+          |- Current State

-Note also that there are lots of tags on tasks and roles that can be used for debugging.
+In this ansible playbook there are lots of tags on tasks and roles that can be used for development/debugging.

 ## Contact